Recent Articles

 • Jan van Stinemolen's 1582 Naples Panorama: A Hidden View

-Explore the hidden network between Dutch artist Theo van Doesburg (De Stijl) and Hungary's avant-garde circle around the journal 'Ma' in the 1920s, revealing how cross-border connections shaped modern art.
+Explore the 1920s connection between Dutch artist Theo van Doesburg (De Stijl) and Hungary's avant-garde circle around the journal Ma, including Kassák and Moholy-Nagy.
+Discover how their exchange shaped modern art.

-Discover how new research reveals Jan van Stinemolen's 1582 Panorama of Naples is a complex artistic construction, not a simple snapshot.
-Learn about the collaborative project that decoded its secrets.
+Explore the deep research into Jan van Stinemolen's 1582 Panorama of Naples, revealing it as a complex artistic construction, not a simple snapshot.
+Discover the tools and interpretations for professionals.

 • Jan van Stinemolen's 1582 Naples Panorama: A Hidden View